sciZer0/7/v/README.md

 <p>&nbsp</p>

 **The Continuation**

 <p>&nbsp</p>

-<h1>9 &nbsp True Decentralization Being Highly Efficient</h1>
+<h1>9 &nbsp Highly Efficient True-Decentralization</h1>

 *For reference,*

 *During just one single year (2022), when the Bitcoin blockchain's market capitalizatin was just about $576 billion, users of the Bitcoin blockchain paid the contributors (miners/validators), for keeping the blockchain working, an amount exceeding $9 billion.*

-From day one, on the Vote blockchain, there the Sufficient Decentralization approach is used.
+From day one, on the Vote blockchain, the Efficient True-Decentralization approach is used.

-With this approach,  even creating such highly generous incentives for Validators ($5m annually per person), the total annual budget for 100 Validators, even at a very high level of the blockchain's market capitalization of, say, $5 trillion, might be just about $500 million -- which is just 0.01% of the blockchain's market capitalization.
+With this approach,  even creating the highly generous incentives for Validators ($5m annually per person), the total annual budget for 100 Validators, even at a very high level of the blockchain's market capitalization of, say, $5 trillion, might be just about $500 million -- which is just 0.01% of the blockchain's market capitalization.

-The Vote Blockchain is 150 times more efficient than the Bitcoin Blockchain, remaining truly-decentralized, truly-democratic and highly sustainable.
+The Vote Blockchain is 150 times more efficient than the Bitcoin Blockchain and also many times more efficient than each of the existing blockchains, remaining truly-decentralized, truly-democratic and highly-sustainable.

 <h1>10 &nbsp Contributors</h1>

-On the Vote Blockchain, there are Contributors: Validator-Developers who are contributing in the Vote blockchain.
+On the Vote Blockchain, there are Contributors: Validator-Developers who can be contributing in the Vote blockchain.

 Each Contributor is a person (possibly anonymous) with their Public Address.

 Any person is appointed to a position of Contributor by users (Voters) through Competitive Quadratic Voting.

-The applicant (person), in order to prove their qualification and usefulness for the Vote blockchain and through this become Contributor, can use Hyde Park.
+Each applicant (person), in order to prove their qualification and usefulness for the Vote blockchain and through this become Contributor, can use Hyde Park.

-Contributors can recieve donations from users (Voters).
+Contributors may recieve donations from users (Voters).